Endey132/Shelby-County/README.md

 ----- TODO -----

 -Smooth terrain around river

+-Detail map; firehydrants on sidewalks, power lines, mailboxes & dumpsters infront of houses, appropriate traffic signs in rural intersections, traffic lights

+-Add more minerals

+-Models for raw minerals, mineral concentrate, refined metal

 -Add dependency trees & bushes to map

 -Add mineral deposits to quarries

--Import bunker from unfinished NY map
--Detail sidewalks; procedurally firehydrants, power lines, mailboxes & dumpsters infront of houses, -Update crafting documentation to reflect current plans
+-Update crafting documentation to reflect current plans

+-Find way to prevent player names from showing on death screen, while looking at a player, and prevent voice icons from showing in player list